Youghal (Parliament of Ireland constituency)

 Youghal was a parliamentary borough represented in the Irish House of Commons until its abolition on 1 January 1801.
 It was a corporation with burgesses and freemen.

 History

 In 1700 the borough was under the patronage of Charles Boyle, 2nd Earl of Burlington.
 It passed through his granddaughter Charlotte Cavendish, Marchioness of Hartington to her husband William Cavendish, later Duke of Devonshire, who by 1758 had entrusted it to Henry Boyle, 1st Earl of Shannon.
-Following the Act of Union 1800 the borough sent one MP to Westminster, still under the patronage of the Earls of Shannon.
+Following the Acts of Union 1800 the borough sent one MP to Westminster, still under the patronage of the Earls of Shannon.

 A Topographical Directory of Ireland, published in 1837, describes the parliamentary history of the borough of Youghal in County Cork: